-It’s set to be a busy time for your youngsters this summer!
+It’s set to be a busy time for your youngsters over the holidays!
 With all the activities available, you’re going to need to make sure they have the energy to make the best of the time they’ve got.
 Healthy happy active kids are the name of the game.
-Here are some pointers for packing lunches this summer.
+Here are some pointers for packing healthy and nutritional lunches.

 Build Your Base